 Oyster Stew With Potatoes And Bacon Recipe

-Oyster stew with potatoes and bacon is a classic Southern dish.
+This Oyster Stew With Potatoes And Bacon Recipe is a true Southern classic.
 It’s easy to make, but it’s also delicious and rich.

 If you are not so lucky as to be a short distance from a local seafood shop, you can often find a pint of shucked oysters in your grocery store.